sytrus-in-github/LF2CRLF/README.md

 - convert all files except extension _.pyc_ and _.exe_ in current directory, no console output unless a file bigger than 4.2 MB is to be backed up (default warning is for 1 MB, specify negative number to turn it off):

     `python path\to\lf2crlf.py -e pyc exe -q -w 4.2`
+- the script is in current working directory.
+I just want to convert everything in folder `\test folder`, no backup files

+    `python lf2crlf.py -e -s -d "test folder" -n`

+    **attention**: a warning will be fired when you use exclusion mode without backup to warn you about the potential destructive consequences of the script.
 - display full usage

     `python path\to\lf2crlf.py -h`